-Will you look at that!
+Will you look at that?
 I am back in less than 3 months.
+And back with this Native Concoction Rice.
 Can you believe it?
 I need an award.

 This is gonna be you when your shipment arrives and your friends are trying to come “visiting”.